kpaede/Obsidian-for-Musicologists/README.md

 One issue remains: converting citations in pandoc format live into the desired citation style.
 This can be done with the [Obsidian Pandoc Reference List](https://github.com/mgmeyers/obsidian-pandoc-reference-list#obsidian-pandoc-reference-list) plugin.
 I also use the associated side panel here, which automatically displays a bibliography in the desired style for each document.

+### A word about footnotes
+I strongly prefer inline footnoes in obsidian.
+If you want to convert your referenced footnotes to inline footnoes you can use this script. https://github.com/kpaede/convert-to-linine-footnotes

 ### Exporting
 If you've installed the previous plugin, you already have Pandoc installed as well.
 We need this for exporting, for example, to a Word document, which also works with Zotero.
 I recommend using the [Obsidian Enhancing Export](https://github.com/mokeyish/obsidian-enhancing-export#obsidian-enhancing-export-plugin) plugin for this.